wishtree-ksangani/Java_Training/Day3/Readme.md

         - So it has overhead and uses in multithreaded environment
     - StringBuilder
         - mutable
         - not thread safe

-# String
     - concate method (temporory concate)

+# Interface
+- It implements IS-A relationship.
+- multiple inheritance, resolution of diamond problem
+- default methods